costafacchini/geometric_shapes/README.md

 ## Endpoints

 POST /frames
-- [] Creates a new frame, receiving the position, height and width.
-Can also receive circles to be created together;
+- [X] Creates a new frame, receiving the position, height and width;
+- [] Can also receive circles to be created together;
-- [] Returns 201 Created on success or 422 Unprocessable Entity on validation errors;
+- [X] Returns 201 Created on success or 422 Unprocessable Entity on validation errors;

 POST /frames/:frame/:id/circles
 - [] Adds a circle to the specified frame;